jessicaldale/manager-readme/README.md

 Please reach out and tell me if anything, at all, feels off.
 It’s so much harder to solve problems when we’re guessing what they are.
 I’ll never consider proactively speaking up about challenges as a sign of complaining.
 I really value hearing your honest, transparent thoughts about how we can learn and grow together.
 Bonus points - Thinking about solutions/approaches to the challenges you bring up (I totally understand this isn’t always possible, and sometimes even what the challenge is is unclear).

 # What you can expect from me
 I'm a big fan of 1-on-1's.
-I believe that these meetings are for you to set the agenda: What would you like to talk about?
+I believe that these meetings are for you to set the agenda.
+Come ready with some topics or anything that's on your mind.
 What’s going well?
 What’s bugging you?
 These don’t need to be about work updates unless you really want to talk about work.
 If there are things that I want to ask you, I’ll do it, but this is your time.
 If I have feedback, I will also provide it during this time.

+I will also bring some standard questions for us talk through:

+* "Anything else on your mind?" - Just in case you forgot something!
+* "What can I do support you?" - Am I blocking you on anything?
+Do you have any additional requests?
+* "Any advice for me?" - This is me opening the conversation to receive feedback from you - please provide it if you have it!

 ## Feedback
 I am a strong believer of [Radical Candor](https://www.youtube.com/watch?v=MIh_992Nfes); I want to ensure that you are receiving honest and actionable feedback on a consistent basis.
 There should never be a scenario where a performance review, or in the worst case scenario, a Performance Improvement Plan, is the first time that you hear negative comments or feedback.
 I will provide you with feedback and guidance to the best of my ability, and will do my best to ensure that you understand the feedback that I provide to you.
 I will always ensure that feedback is given in a private setting.

 Feedback should go both ways.
 I am relying on you to let me know when I am doing something detrimental to my position, our relationship, or the company.
 If at any point you feel you have feedback to provide to me, I will listen and internalize the feedback you give me.
-Beyond that, I will go one step further and ask you three questions at the end of every 1-on-1 we have:

-* "Anything else on your mind?" - Just in case you forgot something!
-* "What can I do support you?" - Am I blocking you on anything?
-Do you have any additional requests?
-* "Any advice for me?" - This is me opening the conversation to receive feedback from you - please provide it if you have it!

-I know that this gets repetitive - but it's very important to me to ask those questions every session.

 I will also send an anonymous feedback form on occassion to allow anyone to provide feedback they do not feel comfortable telling me in person.